The Bend Motorsport Park

-The Bend Motorsport Park is a 7.770 km bitumen motor racing circuit at Tailem Bend, South Australia, Australia, about 100 km south-east of the state capital, Adelaide.
+The Bend Motorsport Park, currently known as Shell V-Power Motorsport Park for naming rights reasons, is a 7.770 km bitumen motor racing circuit at Tailem Bend, South Australia, Australia, about 100 km south-east of the state capital, Adelaide.

 The complex has a bitumen circuit, drag racing strip, and drift racing circuit.

 The race circuits are of a high international standard and licensed by the Fédération Internationale de l'Automobile (FIA) for car racing and the Fédération Internationale de Motocyclisme (FIM) for motorcycle racing.
+Along with Sydney Motorsport Park, Surfers Paradise Street Circuit and the only Grade 1 track, the Albert Park Grand Prix Circuit, The Bend is one of only four race circuits in Australia with an FIA Grade 2 track licence or better, while it is also one of only two Australian race tracks along with the Phillip Island Grand Prix Circuit (which hosts the annual Australian MotoGP and Superbike World Championship (WSBK) rounds), to carry an FIM Category A track licence.

+The circuit name was changed to Shell V-Power Motorsport Park in August 2023.

 History

-In February 2015, Peregrine Corporation lodged plans with the Government of South Australia to redevelop the former Mitsubishi Motors Australia test track at Tailem Bend, South Australia.
+In February 2015, Peregrine Corporation lodged plans with the Government of South Australia to redevelop the former Mitsubishi Motors Australia test track at Tailem Bend, South Australia which had lay dormant since Mitsubishi ceased their Australian production in 2008 with the closure of their Adelaide manufacturing plant at Tonsley and their engine plant at Lonsdale.
 Approval was granted in May 2015 with construction commencing in March 2016.
 Initially titled the South Australian Motorsport Park, by the time construction commenced, The Bend Motorsport Park name had been adopted.

 The address of the site was originally in Elwomple.
 In September 2017, before the facility opened, the boundary between Tailem Bend and Elwomple was adjusted so that The Bend Motorsport Park is officially in Tailem Bend, not Elwomple.

 The first major event was the Revolve24 Endurance Cycling Challenge on 13–14 January 2018, an ultra-distance cycling festival featuring 24-hour, 12-hour and 6-hour races.
 It hosted The Bend SuperSprint, a round of the 2018 Supercars Championship, in August 2018.
 It has a desire to hold a MotoGP Australian Motorcycle Grand Prix round.

 On 4–14 January 2019, the circuit hosted the 25th Australian Scout Jamboree.
-From January 10–12, 2020 it hosted a round of the 2019–20 Asian Le Mans Series season as the 4 Hours of The Bend and the Supercars sprint round will be replaced by a new endurance event, The Bend 500.
+From January 10–12, 2020 it hosted a round of the 2019–20 Asian Le Mans Series season as the 4 Hours of The Bend and the Supercars sprint round would be replaced by a new endurance event, The Bend 500.
 The Supercars race was later dropped from the calendar altogether, in a shortened calendar due to the COVID-19 pandemic, with circuit managing director Sam Shahin openly critical of the cancellation.
+After multiple changes in the Supercars calendar, it was announced that the track would held a doubleheader in late September.

-Sam Shahin also offered up the facility for Hotel Quarantine during the Covid pandemic, but this was not taken up by the South Australian Government.
+Sam Shahin also offered up the facility for Hotel Quarantine during the COVID-19 pandemic, but this was not taken up by the South Australian Government.